riboviz/riboviz/docs/developer/adding-config.md

 Add the parameter and its default value to the list under the comment:

 ```
-Expected parameters added between release 2.0 and current are added
+Expected parameters added to the current release are added along
-along with default values, if they are not already present in the
+with default values, if they are not already present in the
 configuration:
 ```

-Add the parameter to the `UPDATES_20_CURRENT` dictionary.
+Add the parameter to the `UPDATES` dictionary.
 For example, if the parameter was `some_setting` as above then add a mapping from its associated `riboviz.params` value to its default value.
 For example, if the default value is "some_value", add:

 ```
 params.SOME_SETTING: "some_value"